robfoulk/ConflictsHappen/README.md

 Ther eare many lines in any file

-Sometines, folks will chgnae the smae line
+Sometines, folks will change the same line

 Let's do this!